top of page

 PROJECT FUNDING

-As of September 2023, over $1.1 Million has been applied from a combination of state and federal programs, foundation grants, private donations, local government sources, and other partner contributions.
+As of June 2024, nearly $1.4 Million has been applied from a combination of state and federal programs, foundation grants, private donations, local government sources, and other partner contributions.
 Direct assessment and cleanup activities constitute nearly 80% of the project costs, most of which have come from state and federal programs.
 In 2022, the project was awarded $1,585,000 in federal grants to remove asbestos in the buildings and initiate soil cleanup, including debris removal.
 As the project transitions into more active cleanup, additional non-federal sources will be needed as matching funds.
 Support from private foundations, local communities, and individuals will continue to be important.
 A fund campaign was launched in 2023 to help with matching funds for federal grants.

 Project Expenses